roemvaar/roemvaar.github.io/_pages/profiles.md

 ---
 layout: profiles
-permalink: /people/
+permalink: /space/
-title: people
+title: space
-description: members of the lab or group
+description: This is my space (pun intended) to explore our universe and space tech
 nav: true
 nav_order: 7